Cellular, Molecular and Biomedical Sciences Ph.D.

 - Effectively communicate as teachers, researchers, and scholars

-During the first year, CMB students complete three research rotations with potential advisors, while taking the required core course work in Cell Biology, Biochemistry, and Data Analysis & Presentation.
+During the first year, CMB students complete three research rotations with potential advisors, while taking the required core course work in Cell Biology and Biochemistry.
 Students generally fulfill their core course and comprehensive exam requirements in year two.
-In addition to core courses, students are expected to enhance their training through advanced courses in one of the following areas:
+In addition to core courses, students are expected to enhance their training through advanced courses in one of the following advanced areas of concentration: